The Silver Beast

 The monster men follow into battle

 The Silver Beast leaves no ambiguity as to how or why he bears such a name.
-Nearly seven feet tall and over 22 stone, he would be a monster if he were unarmed and unarmored, especially with his green skin and small tusks.
+Nearly seven feet tall and 26 stone, he would be a monster if he were unarmed and unarmored, especially with his green skin and small tusks.
 In his war panoply, he is a terrifying fusion of metal and muscle, with a breastplate of shining silver, and a helm of bright steel and small polished tusks jutting viciously towards his enemies.
-His massive broadsword is flanged, giving the impression of large serrations on both edges.
-His shield is thick oak, a tusked skull nailed to its surface as his crude heraldic device.
+His massive hand-and-a-half sword is flanged, giving the impression of large serrations on both edges of its dark skymetal blade.
+His shield is a plank of darkwood, a tusked skull nailed to its surface as his crude heraldic device.

 The Silver Company is famous throughout northeastern Avistan, and its monstrous commander even more so.
 Whether that comes across as fame or infamy depends a lot on who you ask.
 He is a blooded hero of Tymon and a hated nemesis of Razmiran.
 The company is marked for death in Touvette, but heralded as heroes (complete with a knighthood for the Beast) in Brevoy.
 They are certainly not who you would call upon when seeking a delicate or quiet solution, but when the time comes to bring all hell down on an enemy’s head, more than one bandit lord has called on the Silver Company and their famous chieftain.

 The half-orc now known as the Silver Beast was, by his own admission, born in the Hold of Belkzen.
 He speaks little of his childhood and the majority of words he spares for his father are not repeatable in polite company.
 The legend of the Silver Beast, like most any story of the warrior, is entrusted to the Company’s second-in-command, a wry and violent Numerian skald named Finnegal.